-Can a carcinogenic molecule be made safe by knowing its isostere ?
+Can a carcinogenic molecule be made safe by knowing its isostere?
 Yes.
-Look at this for example.
+Let’s look at an example.

 Does it depend on the position?

 Si is the 2nd most abundant element on the planet.
 Naturally occurring Si-C bonds are unknown.
-Even if they were, such bonds must have immediately formed some other bond.
+Even if they were, such bonds would have immediately formed some other bond.

 Acetylcholine is a neurotransmitter.
 A muscarinic receptor agonist is an agent that enhances the activity of muscarinic acetylcholine receptor.